sinai-dev/OSLDocs/API/SL_Character.md

 * Invoked when any character using this template is spawned
 * The `Character` argument is the Character instance that was just spawned
 * The `string` argument is the `extraRpcData` you may have provided to your Spawn method.

+## CustomCharacters

+The `CustomCharacters` class has a few methods to give you more control of your characters from C#.

+`CustomCharacters.DestroyCharacterRPC(Character character)` (or `string UID`)
+* Destroys a character via a networked RPC call, so it will clean up for all connected players.

+`CustomCharacters.CloneCharacter(Character _targetCharacter)` (or `string _gameObjectPathAndName`)
+* [BETA] Clones the provided character and returns the clone to you.
+* Experimental feature, intended to be used on existing scene enemies (not custom SL_Characters).

 <!-- tabs:end -->